fossabot/hydralite/README.md

 To start both the frontend webapp and the GraphQL API backend servers:

 1. Navigate to the root directory and install dependencies with `yarn` (or `yarn install`)
 2. Then, run an intuitive setup procedure with `yarn setup`.
-It'll ask you the following in order to generate an `.env` file:
+It'll ask you what you need to enter below in order to generate an `.env` file.
+You can also create that file manually from `.env.example` in the API directory and edit manually if you want.
     - OAuth client IDs and secrets for: GitHub, Discord and Google (you can skip if you don't have these, but this might fire up some errors when you start it)
     - Postgres database URL string for data storage and Prisma database migrations.
     - Redis URL for data cache.
 Although you can use Redis as full-blown database replacement to Postgres, it is currently not supported.